 The public, local authorities, employers and parents will have expectations about the nature of professional involvement in the lives of children.
-When individuals accept a role working in an education setting, they should understand and acknowledge the responsibilities and trust involved in that role.
+When individuals accept a role (paid or unpaid) working in an education setting, they should understand and acknowledge the responsibilities and trust involved in that role.